-- Myoclonus dystonia, characterized by dystonia and myoclonus (rapid, lightning-like muscle movements), with onset in childhood or adolescence.
+- Myoclonus dystonia, characterised by dystonia and myoclonus (rapid, lightning-like muscle movements), with onset in childhood or adolescence.

-- Rapid-onset dystonia parkinsonism, a rare inherited disorder characterized by sudden development of dystonia and parkinsonism.
+- Rapid-onset dystonia parkinsonism, a rare inherited disorder characterised by sudden development of dystonia and parkinsonism.

-- Paroxysmal dystonia, neurological conditions characterized by discrete and sudden episodes of involuntary movements.
+- Paroxysmal dystonia, neurological conditions characterised by discrete and sudden episodes of involuntary movements.

 Secondary dystonia may also be triggered by trauma to the head or a specific area of the body, drug use or exposure to rare toxins.

 As in Parkinson’s disease, dystonia can be present in other neurological disorders including:

 - Wilson’s disease, a rare genetic disorder in which copper accumulates in the organs.